 DevOps is a new way of working that uses a combination of automation and human interaction to adopt and adapt quickly to changing business needs.
-It requires new solutions, processes, and tools to be developed rapidly and effectively.
+Organizations develop new solutions, processes, and tools rapidly and effectively to meet their requirements.
 This can be a challenge for organizations that have been using their existing IT infrastructure for years with no thought of how it will evolve to meet the demands of DevOps.

 Resistance to Change

 Organizations that have not embraced DevOps may be reluctant to change their existing processes or implement new ones because they are apprehensive about the unknowns.
 The transition from traditional development practices to DevOps requires organizations to embrace change and innovation on many levels.